Produce and explain Energy Performance Certificates relating to domestic property

 - assemble and collate information from the on-site inspection and from relevant additional sources

-- use the approved Energy Performance Certificate software, following the developer's instructions, to determine energy performance ratings confirming that data is entered to the required standards
+- use the approved software, following the provider's instructions, to determine energy performance ratings and potential recommendations, confirming that data is entered to the required standards

 Issue Energy Performance Certificates and explain their contents